 Small children can obviously visualize these things while not having the brain capacity to evaluate the message.
 Moreover, the powerful social context makes rejecting these teachings impossible.
 Children are completely at the mercy of religious adults.

 The salvation formula is offered as a solution of course, but for many, it is not enough to ward off anxiety.
 How does one really know?
 And what about losing one’s salvation?
 Many adults remember trying to get “saved” multiple times, even hundreds of times, because of unrelenting fear.

 Surrounded by threat.
 Believers simply cannot feel safe in the world if they take to heart the teaching about evil everywhere.
-In the fundamentalist worldview, “the World” is a fallen place, dangerously ruled by Satan and his minions until Jesus comes back and God puts everything right.
-Meanwhile it’s a battleground for spiritual warfare and children are taught to be very afraid of anything that is not Christian.
-Much of “the World” is condemned at church, and parents try to control secular influences through private and home schooling.
+In the fundamentalist worldview, “The World” is a fallen place, dangerously ruled by Satan and his minions until Jesus comes back and God puts everything right.
+Meanwhile, it’s a battleground for spiritual warfare and children are taught to be very afraid of anything that is not Christian.
+Much of “The World” is condemned at church, and parents try to control secular influences through private or home schooling.
 Children grow up terrified of everything outside the religious subculture, most of which is simply unfamiliar.